WeissHymmnos/dotfiles/README.md

-# This is the fedora linux version of my nvim configuration.
+# This is the Arch linux version of my nvim configuration.